Tel: 01274 636921 / Fax: 01274 637160

 Specialist sports coaches from Sports UK work alongside our class teachers to deliver excellent provision in PE and support our children through inter-school sporting competitions.

 Each year group follows a long term curriculum plan, with carefully mapped out units of learning, designed by the teachers themselves.
+You can find more information about these plans in the Classes page of the website.
 Each unit follows the learning cycle (see illustration) by starting with an Entry Point – an exciting and memorable event that launches the unit.
 The knowledge harvest in IPC gives the teachers a good idea of what they children know and what they want to find out.
 The Big Picture gives the children a good idea of what they will be learning during the unit of work.
 The unit then finishes with an Exit Point which, in most cases, is an opportunity for the children to show their parents what they have learnt.
 On other occasions, the Exit Point could be a visit or visitor.
 Where possible, we link in other subjects to help make connections in learning.

 IPC is just one layer of our curriculum offer.
 We believe in giving our pupils experiences in which they can emotionally attach with.
 With the right balance of emotion and experience, learning is then firmly committed to the long term memory.
 Around this concept, we have built ‘101 Things to do Before you Leave Grove House.’
 This learning passport gives children a layer of additional experiences each academic year, above and beyond their learning in the classroom.
 Some experiences are completed through units of work or facilitated by the adults in school, whereas others are completed at home with families.
 By the time pupils leave us at the end of year 6 they are achieving well and also have range of experiences that support their future learning and aspirations.